NORA0120 – Intermediate Norwegian, Level II

 Grading scale

-Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
+Grades are awarded on a pass/fail scale.
 Read more about the grading system.

-Examination results are available three weeks after the exam, at the latest.
+Examination results are available three weeks after the exam at the latest.
 Grades and transcripts will be available via StudentWeb.

 Explanations and appeals